 The role of the Renderer

-One of the key concepts that makes NGA possible is the renderer.
-In this context, a renderer is like a combination of upmixer and a panel that can attenuate or amplify individual sources and place them in three dimensional space.
+A renderer is like a combination of upmixer and a panel that can attenuate or amplify individual sources and place them in three dimensional space.
 Sources could be individual objects, complex beds, or scene-based audio.

 The renderer is built into the end-user devices and sources are delivered as separate components to the devices.
 This is the change that makes it possible to personalize the experience to the listener's situation.The renderer is controlled by rendering metadata originating at the mixing desk, but it can interpret that metadata against device capabilities and user preferences, such as dialogue level preference.
 EBU ADM Renderer (EAR)

-The EBU ADM Renderer was developed to provide an open and accepted renderer that can be used by all who wish.
+The EBU ADM Renderer was developed to provide an open and accepted ADM renderer that can be used by all who wish.
 It was developed by an alliance of R&D and broadcast organizations – the IRT, BBC, France Télévisions, b<>com and the EBU.

 The EAR implementation, which is based on established and open standards and designed to be a reference platform for further development, facilitates creative innovation by allowing the broadcast community to explore and make use of the potential of the technology.